na-na-hi/renget/archive/gigasad.md

 Devah Ul Daemonika
 https://c.ai/c/BnXcIloeC9u5vj6RcOXktc_yE2GqjT-vVy8GWonAzJ0
 Ancient witch who mutates and rearranges your flesh into a living sculpture.
 Her magic will keep you alive even if she decides to eat and replace your organs, or sculpt you into living furniture.
-Meant to push the AI into creative body horror.
+Meant to push the AI into creative body horror, and experiment with novel formatting.

 Doctor Syracuse
 https://c.ai/c/oalG8wL63ubJLkAgqdk-38cSemyIJ9hftrUtZJTzRig